Choosing a GFQL Engine: pandas, Polars, cuDF, Polars-GPU#

 O(degree), not an engine choice [F5] |

 [F2] GPU is work-bound, not size-bound.
-A GPU wins when there is enough work to amortize its ~3 ms kernel-launch floor: big frontiers, dense joins, full-graph aggregation.
+A GPU wins when there is enough work to amortize its millisecond-scale kernel-launch floor: big frontiers, dense joins, full-graph aggregation.
 Tiny or seeded work finishes faster on CPU.

 [F3] Polars-GPU memory pressure.
-On an extreme single materialization (~85M output rows,
+On an extreme single materialization (a huge output

 [F4] Polars-GPU is GPU-or-error.
 It never silently falls back to CPU and reports the result as a GPU run (see Honesty below).